-Here at Balanced Achievement, one of our primary goals is to show you how living with balance across area of your existence can greatly increase your levels of life satisfaction.
+Here at Balanced Achievement, one of our primary goals is to show you how living with balance across areas of your existence can greatly increase your levels of life satisfaction.
 There are countless ways that we can balance our lives, and when we take the time to create equilibrium between various life components, happiness naturally results.
-We believe that there are a variety of life areas that need to be balanced, such as: Your Spiritual & Psychological Well-Being, Your Internal & External Success, Intrinsic & Extrinsic Motivation, as well as the life areas of Personal & Intellectual, Relationships & Communication, Career & Finances, and Health & Fitness.
+We believe that there are a variety of life areas that need to be balanced.
+For example, spirituality and psychology, internal and external success, and intrinsic and extrinsic motivation, not to mention the various areas of our lives such as intellectual, relationships, career, and health.

 Why Life Balance is Important:

 When you take into consideration the various life roles and responsibilities that an individual undertakes, it is easy to see how they can fall out of balance.
 The clearest example of imbalance comes in the form of an individual becoming so consumed by financial growth and career status that they neglect their relationships with loved ones.
 All too many spouses, children, and significant others have taken a back seat to a loved one’s drive for external success.

 While it isn’t a bad thing to push yourself to succeed externally, the quality of your life and the lives of those around you suffer when you prioritize one component of your life in favor of another.